gammapy/gammapy/docs/makers/index.rst

 FoV Background
 --------------

-If the background energy dependent morphology is well reproduced by the 3D background model stored in the IRF, it might be that the normalization is incorrect and that some spectral corrections are necessary.
+If the background energy dependent morphology is well reproduced by the background model stored in the IRF, it might be that its normalization is incorrect and that some spectral corrections are necessary.
 This is made possible thanks to the `~gammapy.makers.FoVBackgroundMaker`.
+This technique is recommended in most 3D data reductions.

 For more details and usage, see :ref:`fov_background`.

 Ring Background
 ---------------

-If the 3D background model does not reproduce well the morphology, a classical approach consists in applying local corrections by smoothing the data with a ring kernel.
+If the background model does not reproduce well the morphology, a classical approach consists in applying local corrections by smoothing the data with a ring kernel.
 This allows to build a set of OFF counts taking into account the inperfect knowledge of the background.
 This is implemented in the `~gammapy.makers.RingBackgroundMaker` which transforms the Dataset in a `MapDatasetOnOff`.
+This technique is mostly used for imaging, and should not be applied for 3D modeling and fitting.

 For more details and usage, see :ref:`ring_background`.

 Reflected Regions Background
 ----------------------------

+In the absence of a solid background model, a classical technique in Cherenkov astronomy for 1D spectral analysis is to estimate the background in a number of OFF regions.
+When the background can be safely estimated as radially symmetric w.r.t. the pointing direction, one can apply the reflected regions background technique.
+This is implemented in the `~gammapy.makers.ReflectedRegionsBackgroundMaker` which transforms a `SpectrumDataset` in a `SpectrumDatasetOnOff`.
+This technique is only used for 1D spectral analysis.

 For more details and usage, see :ref:`reflected_background`.